-The Safe Travel Overseas guidance aims to raise awareness of issues and potential risks that staff who identify with one or more Protected Characteristics may encounter when undertaking overseas travel on behalf of the University.
+The Safe Travel Overseas Guidance for Staff with Protected Characteristics aims to raise awareness of issues and potential risks that staff who identify with one or more protected characteristics may encounter when undertaking overseas travel on behalf of the University.

-A Safe Overseas Travel Guidance has been produced not to deter employees who have one or more protected characteristics from travelling abroad in connection with their employment but simply to research and consider the potential risks associated with such travel and the steps that can be taken to minimise the risks.
+This Guidance has been produced not to deter employees who have one or more protected characteristics from travelling abroad in connection with their employment, but simply to research and consider the potential risks associated with such travel and the steps that can be taken to minimise the risks.

-- A definition of the Protected Characteristics and the Potential Risks associated with identifying with a Protected Characteristic
+- A definition of the protected characteristics and the potential travel risks associated with identifying with a protected characteristic.

 - Cultural acceptance and law can vary from country to country, research your destination thoroughly prior to travel.

-- LGBTUA+ people may be subjected to hate crimes, this can also include imprisonment and death penalty
+- LGBTUA+ people may be subjected to hate crimes, this can also include imprisonment and the death penalty.

 - Racial violence and threats can never be ruled out regardless of the destination of travel.
-Individuals must familiarise themselves with the Foreign Commonwealth Office travel advise webpages and monitor their destination country for regular updates
+Individuals must familiarise themselves with the Government's Travel Advice webpages and monitor their destination country for regular updates.

-- Travellers should be encouraged to research their intended destinations.
+- Travellers should research their intended destinations.
 Gathering knowledge of intended destinations may increase awareness of potential risks, allowing travellers to best prepare themselves in advance of travel.

-- Check Foreign and Commonwealth Office (FCO) website for travel safety warnings, details of the nearest British Embassy or Consulate and information on local laws and customs.
+- Check the Foreign and Commonwealth Office (FCO) website for travel safety warnings, details of the nearest British Embassy or Consulate, and information on local laws and customs.

-- Excessive physical shows of affection, by both same-sex and heterosexual couples, are often best avoided in public
+- Excessive physical shows of affection, by both LGB+ and heterosexual couples, are often best avoided in public.